-5 Stress Reduction Tips for Med Students – Guest Post by Health Writer Issy Fuller
+5 Stress-Reduction Tips for Med Students – Guest Post by Health Writer Issy Fuller

 - Jul 15, 2020

-If you’re a medical student who feels like your stress levels are getting the best of you, remember that you are not alone.
+If you’re a medical student who feels like your stress levels are getting the best of you, remember you’re not alone.
 There are literally thousands of other students in the exact same position, battling their demons on a daily basis.
 Thankfully, there are a number of things you can do to reduce your stress levels and get through med school with your mental well-being intact.

-Contribute to your community
+2. Contribute to your community.

-Get enough exercise
+3. Get enough exercise.

-Pay attention to your spirituality
+4. Pay attention to your spirituality.

 If you are spiritual or religious by nature, you may find that engaging in relevant activities can help lower your stress levels significantly.
 Studies have shown that adults who are spiritual are prone to lower cortisol levels in the face of stress than those who do not conform to any form of religion or spiritual belief.
 While prayer is often associated with a lower prevalence of stress and depression, engaging in spiritual endeavors such as yoga and meditation can also help diffuse stress.

-Don’t forget to have fun
+5. Don’t forget to have fun!

-When you are in med school trying to make your way through a heavy workload, finding the time to have fun may seem near impossible.
+When you are in med school trying to make your way through a heavy workload, finding the time to have fun may seem impossible.
 While having fun does not necessarily have to entail getting raucous at an off-campus bar, chances are you may experience a reprieve from your stressors while doing something you enjoy.
-Simply sharing a few laughs with friends can lower cortisol levels substantially while having a hobby can act as a long-term stress reliever.
-Research has shown that the fun derived from engaging in a hobby is able to reduce the impact of chronic stress by providing a positive outlet for pent-up emotions.
+Simply sharing a few laughs with friends can lower cortisol levels substantially, and having a hobby can act as a long-term stress reliever.
+Research has shown that fun derived from engaging in a hobby can reduce the impact of chronic stress by providing a positive outlet for pent-up emotions.